SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/cf/deploy-to-cf.md

 ## Usage scenario

-Deploy the project to Cloud Foundry using the cf deploy command
+In this chapter, you will deploy the project to the SAP BTP, Cloud Foundry runtime using the **cf deploy** command.

 ## Prerequisites

-* You have prepared the project for productive usage
+You have prepared the project for productive usage.

 ## Content

-1. In **SAP Business Application Studio** open a new Terminal
+1. In SAP Business Application Studio open a new terminal.

-2. Make sure you are in the project folder of your application and run command
+2. Make sure you are in the project folder of your application and run the following command:

 ```bash
 mbt build
 ```

-3. To deploy the ready MTA archive execute the following command:
+3. To deploy the already prepared MTA archive, run the following command:

 ```bash
 cf deploy mta_archives/<mtar>